morsssss/benmorss.com/content/rock-theory/imagine-bruno.md

 But in actual life the connection is tenuous, partly because the B-A-G-D melody really centers around the note G, which is the first scale degree of the underlying G chord, and partly because it takes quite a while to get all the way down to D.

-Speaking of G chords, let’s play the prechorus melody, but faster, while sustaining chord tones.
+Speaking of G chords, let’s play the prechorus melody, but faster, while sustaining and giving more weight to chord tones.

 _(B-G-D, F<span class="sharp">♯</span>, B-G-D, F<span class="sharp">♯</span>-A<span class="sharp">♯</span>)_

-Verticalizing, we see that this tune outlines two progressions between G chords and partial F<span class="sharp">♯</span><sup>7</sup> chords.
+Eliminating the passing note A, then verticalizing, we see that this tune outlines two progressions between G chords and partial F<span class="sharp">♯</span><sup>7</sup> chords.

 _(diagram with BGD chord with an A slurred to the B, an F<span class="sharp">♯</span>-E chord, etc)_